WVQM

-WVQM (101.3 FM) is a commercial radio station in Augusta, Maine.
+WVQM (101.3 FM) is a commercial radio station in Augusta, Maine, United States.
 It simulcasts a talk radio format with 103.9 WVOM-FM in Bangor.
 The stations are owned by Blueberry Broadcasting.
-The radio studios and offices are on Target Industrial Circle in Bangor with additional studios at Community Drive in Augusta.
+The studios and offices are on Target Industrial Circle in Bangor with additional studios at Community Drive in Augusta.

 WVQM has an effective radiated power (ERP) of 41,000 watts.
 The transmitter is on Winthrop Street in Hallowell, Maine.

 Programming

 Weekdays on WVQM and WVOM-FM begin with a local news and information show hosted by George Hale and Ric Tyler.
-The rest of the weekday schedule is from nationally syndicated conservative talk shows: Glenn Beck, Clay Travis & Buck Sexton, Howie Carr, Sean Hannity, "Ground Zero with Clyde Lewis" and "Coast to Coast AM with George Noory."
+The rest of the weekday schedule is from nationally syndicated conservative talk shows: Glenn Beck, The Clay Travis and Buck Sexton Show, Howie Carr, Sean Hannity, Ground Zero with Clyde Lewis and Coast to Coast AM with George Noory.

 Weekends feature shows on health, money, technology, the outdoors, food, real estate, cars, senior citizens and repeats of weekday shows.
-Weekend hosts include Kim Komando, "Somewhere in Time with Art Bell" and "The Car Doctor with Ron Ananian."
+Weekend hosts include Kim Komando, Somewhere in Time with Art Bell and The Car Doctor with Ron Ananian.
 WVQM and WVOM carry University of Maine Black Bears Football.
 Most hours begin with world and national news from Fox News Radio.